CoreWCF/corewcf.github.io/_posts/2024-05-06-message-property-injection.markdown

     channel.DoSomething();
 }
 ```
-Service side the implementer can get these values back by pulling the `KafkaLessageProperty`
+Service side the implementer can get these values back by injecting the `KafkaMessageProperty`
 ```c#
 public void DoSomething([Injected(PropertyName = KafkaMessageProperty.Name)] KafkaMessageProperty kafkaMessageProperty)
 {